ZeanQin/zeanqin.github.io/content/drafts/typography-basics-and-best-practices.md

 <asset src="articles/typography/bootstrap-headings.png" name="Headings in Bootstrap 4" newline></asset>

-Another popular apporach is to define a _modular scale_ to define the heading sizes.
+Another popular approach is to define a _modular scale_ to define the heading sizes.
 Basically, it means specifying a root number and a ratio, and ratios are multiplied by the base to produce a scale of numbers that is proportionally related.
 For example, the following scale uses base `1em` and the ratio `1.5`.
 You can use [this tool](https://www.modularscale.com/) to create your custom scale.

 <asset src="articles/typography/modular-scales.png" name="Modular Scale" newline></asset>